 Payments for services provided at healthcare centres and hospitals are covered by the system, as well as health services for self-employed doctors, physiotherapists, occupational therapists, speech pathologists and psychologists.
 For additional information, click here.

 EEA citizens that had a health insurance in another EEA country before moving to Iceland can apply for health insurance from the day that they register their legal residence in Iceland.
 Click here for information on process, requirements and application form.

 Private health insurance for citizens outside of EEA/EFTA

-If you are a citizen from a country outside of EEA/EFTA, Switzerland, Greenland and the Faroe Islands you are advised to buy private insurance during the time you are waiting to become health insured in the social insurance system.
+If you are a citizen from a country outside of EEA/EFTA, Switzerland, Greenland and the Faroe Islands, you are advised to buy private insurance during the time you are waiting to become health insured in the social insurance system.

 For temporary workers from outside the EU health insurance is one of the primary conditions for issuing a residence permit.
-As temporary workers from outside the EEA do not have public health coverage, must apply for coverage from private insurance companies.
+As temporary workers from outside the EEA do not have public health coverage, they must apply for coverage from private insurance companies.

 Everyone who has had legal residency in Iceland for six consecutive months is covered by national health insurance.